WHAT ARE ABUSIVE BEHAVIORS?

 Using sexually degrading language

-Forcing the victim to perform sadistic or unpleasant sexual
+Forcing the victim to perform sadistic or unpleasant sexual acts

 Denying sex to the victim